 Thinking of Moving to New York?

 While a recent report in spring 2016 showed rents in Manhattan dropping, the average rent is still $3,300 per month.
+That’s enough reason to think twice before moving to NYC.
 Regardless of the fluctuating price tag, be prepared for the sticker shock.
 Often times, if a deal is too good to be true, then it really is just that.
 In your apartment hunt, have all your paperwork and financials together because the application process is competitive.

 New York gives you taste of all four seasons.
 While winters can be bitterly cold and summers can be hot and humid, spring and fall are often the best times to be in the city.
 The weather can often change on a whim with a snowstorm one week and spring like conditions the next that melts everything off the streets.